Colt Detective Special: Usage

 Due to the good concealment qualities of the revolver, the Colt Detective Special was used as a weapon mostly by plainclothes police detectives, though it was also a popular off duty and backup firearm for uniformed police officers.
-It was used by bodyguards for personal defense and shooting sports.

 The Colt Detective Special was a popular weapon before the semi-automatic pistol replaced the revolver in many police departments, government agencies, and militaries.
-Myanmar Police Force and some other countries are still using them as officers' sidearms.